ivy-llc/ivy/docs/partial_source/deep_dive/8_inplace_updates.rst

 the function :code:`ivy.inplace_update` will result in subtly different behaviour for each backend, unless the :code:`ensure_in_backend` flag is set to :code:`True`.

-While :code:`ivy.Array` instances will always be inplace updated consistently, in some cases it is simply not possible to also inplace update the :code:`ivy.NativeArray` which :code:`ivy.Array` wraps, due to design choices made by each backend.
+While :class:`ivy.Array` instances will always be inplace updated consistently, in some cases it is simply not possible to also inplace update the :class:`ivy.NativeArray` which :class:`ivy.Array` wraps, due to design choices made by each backend.

 **JAX**: